CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 This section describes advanced procedures that help you get more out of Cumulus VX:

 - Test the Cumulus Linux upgrade process in your virtual environment by installing a Cumulus VX binary image with ONIE.
-- Convert the two leaf and one spine topology so that you can do the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Cumulus Linux on demand">}} labs.
+- Convert the two leaf and one spine topology so that you can follow the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Cumulus Linux on demand">}} lab tutorials.
 - Run the topology converter script to convert a topology file into a Vagrantfile so you can simulate a custom network topology.

 ## Install an ONIE Virtual Machine